Copyright © 2010-2020 Linux Foundation

 Because the extracted source code already

-exists, devtool
+exists, devtool does not

 try to relocate the source code into the